williamconvertino/wgpt/project-outline.md

 def train(self):
 ```

-This trains the model using PyTorch Lightning with DDP and logs the train loss, validation loss, and validation perplexity to `logs/{model_name}/{datetime}.log`.
+This trains the model using PyTorch Lightning with DDP.

-The current best model (based on validation loss) is saved to `checkpoints/{model_name}/best-{datetime}.pth`, and after each epoch the model is saved to `checkpoints/{model_name}/recent.pth`.
+The PL trainer has two callbacks.
+The first saves the most updated version of the model to `checkpoints/{model_name}/recent.pth`.
+The second saves the best version of the model based on validation loss to `checkpoints/{model_name}/best-{start_datetime}.pth`.
+Both of these are set to `every_n_train_steps=CHECKPOINT_SAVE_STEPS`

 ### evaluator.py

-The `Evaluator` class is not yet implemented.
+The `Evaluator` class manages the evaluation of the model.
+It is not currently implemented.

 ### main.py